system-config-printer

 Download

-Download tarball releases from:
+Download older tarball releases from:

 http://cyberelk.net/tim/data/system-config-printer/